May 31, 4:30 pm Boulder Sister Cities Trees For Peace planting

 Please write to us if you have questions about this or would like further information.

 Work continues on the Chusli Water System, thanks to your donations.
 This refurbishment will bring clean safe water to 254 houses.
 Please look to this web page to see photos of the upcoming opening ceremony in May 2018.

 A video about the Nuevo-Amancer Community Center.

-For 2015, FCP was awarded another matching grant of $25,000 from the Benito & Frances C. Gaguine Foundation of Juneau, Alaska.
+For 2016, FCP was awarded another matching grant of $20,000 from the Benito & Frances C. Gaguine Foundation of Juneau, Alaska.
 This means your donation is automatically doubled.
+This matching grant was completed in January of 2017.
 We are very grateful for the continuing support from the Gaguines and from you.

 Mission Statement We build cooperative projects between Boulder and Jalapa that bring clean water to rural communities, empower women to improve the health of their families and foster educational and leadership opportunities for youth.